abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 - Attach the required power supply and name the nodes.
 - 	Apply inputs (PULSE, PWL).
 -	Apply Capacitive Load.
-- Provide neccesary simulation commands in Spice Deck (.tran . dc)
+- Provide necessary simulation commands in Spice Deck (.tran . dc)

-After all these 8 steps, the information is sent to a Software called GUNA and generates the timing, noise power models for these files.
-We characterize Timing,Power and noise.
+After all these 8 steps, the information is sent to a Software called GUNA which generates the timing, and noise power models for these files.
+We characterize Timing, Power and noise.

 ![Picture17png](https://github.com/user-attachments/assets/aee2da03-1ef7-42bf-92b4-97d61cc5416d)